webdiscus/pug-loader/README.md

 img(src=require('./path/to/image.jpeg'))
 ```

-For usage embedded resources is need add an asset-module to `module.rules` in webpack config:
+To handles embedded resources in pug is needed the webpack module `asset/resource`:
 ```js
 module.exports = {
   module: {